sap-tutorials/Tutorials/tutorials/cp-sapcp-getstarted/cp-sapcp-getstarted.md

 If you have enabled Two-Factor-Authentication, you need to append the token to your passcode.

-Once you're authenticated, you will automatically be logged on to your global account.
+Once you're authenticated, you will automatically be logged in to your global account.
 If you have access to more than one global account, the CLI will display a list of global accounts  from which you can select one.

 When you're logged in, it should look similar to this: